verkoder/nym/README.md

 http://nymology.org

 CONTRIBUTORS AND NEW ACTIVITIES WELCOME!!!
-Add bugs, improvements and new activity ideas on our wiki:
+Please add bugs, improvements and new activity ideas on our wiki:

 http://polynyms.com/doku.php?id=bugs

-Thanks,
+Thank you,

 verkoder & gooch